chiaowenlin075/mumblr/README.md

 ## Features

 ### Blog and Posts
 Every user has their own blog.
-On either dashboard or your own blog, users can have infinite feeds by scrolling.
-Each blog have their own custom url with their username.
-User can also change the background of their blog.
+Each blog have their own custom url with their username and custom background.
 Posts ordered by 1) most liked 2) newest.
 Posts can be in text/image/link/quote.
 Posts can be edited and deleted only by author.
 Every post can be liked/replied/tagged.

 ### Follow
 Users can subscribe other blogs by "Follow" them.
-At your dashboard, you can see both yours and your subscribed blog's posts.
+At your dashboard, you can see both yours and your subscribed blogs' posts.
 Can follow hot blogs at "explore" page that provide you the hottest blogs.

 ### Tags
 Posts can have tags.
 Each tag will link to the search result of that tag.
 Tags can also be create/delete when edit the post.

 ### Search
 Give you all the blogs that match the title or description and posts that have matched tags.
-The blogs sorted by the number of followers, while the posts sorted by create time.
+The blogs sorted by the number of followers, while the posts sorted by the number of likes as well as the update(create) time.

+### Infinite Scroll & Pagination
+Apply both infinite scroll and pagination on different views

 ## Implementation Timeline